Australia to set up $740 mln fund to develop low-emissions technology | Business

 Australia to set up $740 mln fund to develop low-emissions technology

-The federal government will introduce legislation to establish the fund, in order to allow the Clean Energy Finance Corp, the government-owned green bank, to fund carbon capture and storage, which is not allowed under its existing terms.
-Opposition Labor, which opposes diversion of renewable energy funding to carbon capture and storage (CCS), said it would check the details of the fund before supporting the legislation.
+The federal government will need to pass new legislation in order to allow the Clean Energy Finance Corp, the government-owned green bank, to fund carbon capture and storage, which is not allowed under its existing rules.
+The opposition Labor party, which opposes diversion of renewable energy funding to carbon capture and storage (CCS), said it would consider the proposal.

-"The government's spin says this is new money but we will look at the details," Shadow Energy Minister Chris Bowen told broadcaster ABC on Wednesday.
-Industry body Smart Energy Council said the government was trying to "kill (Clean Energy Finance)" by forcing it to fund "unproven, uneconomic carbon capture and storage projects."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)